RarelyCharlie/rarelycharlie.github.io/glossary.md

 6th of the 27 groups of ~~listener~~ ~~levels/level~~.
 Also a ~~member~~ or listener with a special role in supporting the ~~community~~.

 # sustainability
-The goal of sufficient income to make ~~7 Cups~~ financially sustainable in the long term.
+The goal (reached by the beginning of 2017) of sufficient income to make ~~7 Cups~~ financially sustainable in the long term.

 ## T